Documentation - For Students New to the Disability Services Office

 Under the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act of 1973, individuals with disabilities are protected from discrimination and assured services.
 In order to establish that an individual is covered under the ADA, the documentation must indicate that a disability currently exists and it substantially limits some major life activity, including learning.

 Listed below is information regarding documentation submitted to RIT, which is based on suggested practices from AHEAD (Association on Higher Education and Disability).
-It is also available for printing.
-Click here to download it in PDF format.
+It is also available for printing; use the link in the gray side panel to the right for a downloadable PDF.

 All documentation received by the Disability Services Office is considered confidential and will be treated as such.